 Below, we’ve listed some of the most popular essential oils for cold sores, along with the scientific data to back up claims about each product.

-Of the essential oils, peppermint oil is the most closely linked to improvements in cold sores and other herpes symptoms.
+Of the essential oils, peppermint oil is one of the most widely used to improve cold sores and other herpes symptoms.

 Scientific studies seem to back up these beliefs, at least when it comes to treating the herpes virus.

-In a 2003 study, researchers found that concentrations of peppermint oil, “exhibited high levels of virucidal activity against HSV-1 and HSV-2” and that the essential oil, “reduced viral titers of both herpesviruses by more than 90%.”
+In a 2003 study, researchers found that concentrations of peppermint oil, “exhibited high levels of virucidal activity against HSV-1 and HSV-2” and that the essential oil, in higher concentrations “reduced viral titers of both herpes viruses by more than 90 percent.”

-However, small amounts of peppermint oil are very unlikely to slow down the healing process after a cold sore outbreak, making this essential oil one that’s worth keeping in the cupboard.
+However, since small amounts of peppermint oil are unlikely to slow down the healing process after a cold sore outbreak, it may be worth keeping in the cupboard.

 While there’s no link between lavender oil and herpes, there is some evidence to suggest that lavender oil can play a role in reducing inflammation and discomfort.